-2020 White House contender Kamala Harris has changed her stance on a number of key issues in an attempt to pander to the progressive base in the expansive Democratic presidential primary.
+Democrat Vice Presidential nominee Kamala Harris has changed her stance on a number of key issues in an attempt to pander to the liberal base of the Democratic Party.

 When it comes to immigration, Harris originally did not support abolishing the Immigration and Customs Enforcement Agency (ICE).
 In March of 2018, she stated “ICE has a role, ICE should exist.”
 However, once the far-left latched onto the idea of ending ICE, Harris morphed her stance saying ICE needed to be “reexamined” and that “we need to probably think about starting from scratch.”
 By July 2018, Harris was forced to clarify expressing ICE needs “a complete overhaul of the agency, mission, culture, operations.”

 “As district attorney of San Francisco, Kamala Harris supported a city policy that required law enforcement to turn over undocumented juvenile immigrants to federal immigration authorities if they were arrested and suspected of committing a felony, regardless of whether they were actually convicted of a crime.”

 Back in 2008 while DA, Harris stated sanctuary polices were “never intended to shield anyone from being held accountable for a crime.”
 However, her office was not turning over convicted criminals for deportation.
 The San Francisco ChronicleEditorial Board criticized Harris for her mismanagement:

 “District Attorney Kamala Harris does not emerge unscathed.
 Her prosecutors should have known that convicted drug dealers were being allowed to bypass deportation.
 If they did raise objections, they were ineffective.
 If they did not, then they were either unclear on the law or not looking out for the best interest of the city.”